Tumbleweeds (1999 film): Plot

 When Ava and Mary Jo flee the restaurant, they spend the night in a motel, a scenario with which both mother and daughter are familiar.
 The next day, Mary Jo is adamant that the two leave town, with only their clothing on their backs.
 Ava decides to put her foot down and rebel.
 She tells her mother that she is tired of moving from state to state and is frustrated by her mother's carefree attitude.
 Although Mary Jo is at first furious at Ava's refusal to cooperate, Mary Jo then realizes that there is the need to make significant changes in their lives.
 She finally accepts that her behavior has had severe negative repercussions on her daughter.

 Toward the end of the movie, Ava and her mother stay at a house that a friend of Mary Jo's has loaned to them.
 Ava rebuilds her friendship with the same girl in her class.
 Lastly, both she and her mother start to rebuild their lives together.
-Mary Jo gets a job at a plant nursery and also moves in with her former office boss, a sympathetic widower who had been concerned about them.
+Mary Jo gets a job at a plant nursery.